 - examination for sedation

-- the sedation tailored to your horse
+- sedation for examination and treatment tailored to your horse

 - a thorough dental examination